-As a Premier Partner to Google, with technical and sales staff that are fully certified on Google Maps and Cloud Platforms, AppGeo is in a unique position to help with the adoption and use of Google Maps.
+As a Google Cloud Partner with a specialization in Location-based Services, as well as technical and sales staff that are fully certified on Google Maps and Cloud Platforms, AppGeo is in a unique position to help with the adoption and use of Google Maps.
 Our sales team can unlock volume discount tiers.
 Our technical team can help your team build and optimize the use of Google APIs in apps.

 A key question for those new to the Google Maps Platform is how much does it cost?
 With experience working with hundreds of business and government clients, AppGeo has the answer.
 Even more, AppGeo can help you manage and track costs on the google Console, and AppGeo can help you avoid common pitfalls and unnecessary costs in the deployment of APIs.

 We recorded this webinar to help you start your journey to get the most value out of the powerful Google Maps APIs.
 This webinar (recorded on January 22, 2021) brings together David Holmes, Customer Engineer at AppGeo, Adam Jackson, Google Account Manager from AppGeo, and Anna Rogers, Google Account Manager from AppGeo to discuss how to effectively use Google Maps Platforms for location data.

 Google Maps APIs Overview